tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Module Relationship

-The generic TE YANG data model defined in the 'ietf-te' module covers the building blocks that are device independent and agnostic of any specific technology or control plane instances.
-The TE device YANG data model defined in the 'ietf-te-device' module augments the 'ietf-te' module and covers data that is specific to a device --  for example, attributes of TE interfaces, or TE timers that are local to a TE node.
+The generic TE YANG data model, defined in the 'ietf-te' YANG module, provides device-independent building blocks that are agnostic of specific technologies or control plane instances.
+The TE device YANG data model, defined in the 'ietf-te-device' YANG module, augments the 'ietf-te' YANG module as illustrated in
+{{figctrl}} by including device-specific data such as TE interface attributes and local TE node timers.

 The TE data models for specific instances of data plane technology and signaling protocols are outside the scope of this document.
 They could be